nkimajie/nest-graphql-project/README.md

-# NestJS GraphQL Authentication API Test
+# NestJS GraphQL Authentication API

 A secure API built with NestJS, GraphQL, Prisma, and PostgreSQL (via Docker) that supports: